Replacing Baby

 Face dolls had very pale eyes that are not very pretty.

-colors.
-So, many of the BF collectors like to change the
+the pale eyes!
+Because of this, many of the BF collectors like to change the

 eyes on their dolls.

-that is possibly safer.
+First you have to remove the iris lens from your doll.
 I use an exacto knife to pry the

 edge of the lens a teensy bit but it doesn't do enough